abbgrade/PsCosmos/Readme.md

 - Commands are named based on [Approved Verbs for PowerShell Commands](https://docs.microsoft.com/de-de/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands)
 - This project uses [gitflow](https://github.com/nvie/gitflow).
 - This modules uses [Semantic Versioning 1.0.0](https://semver.org/spec/v1.0.0.html)

+### Build

+The build scripts require InvokeBuild.
+If it is not installed, install it with the command `Install-Module InvokeBuild -Scope CurrentUser`.

+You can build the module using the VS Code build task or with the command `Invoke-Build Build`.

 ### Release